 filter_backends and so on.)

-In order to customise the operation generation, you should provide an
+In order to customize the operation generation, you should provide an

 AutoSchema subclass, overriding